City of Urbana Infrastructure Improvements

 - Lewis B. Moore Drive (SR 55) (2026)

-- North Oakland Street (SR 29) (2027)
+- North Oakland Street (SR 29) (2028)

-2023 Project Agenda
+2026 Project Agenda

 - The City will continue to initiate spot repairs of sidewalk, curb and gutter prior to paving.
-It will also focus wholesale curb and gutter replacement programs on arterial streets (red and green) followed by collector streets (purple and yellow).
+It will also focus wholesale curb and gutter replacement programs on arterial streets (red and green) until complete, followed by collector streets (purple and yellow).
 See the functional class map here.